 Archive - Apr 2013 - News Article

-To learn more about the gardens, read Wednesday's Times-Record.
+For more about the AMI system, read Wednesday's Times-Record.

 More in Wednesday's issue of the Times-Record

 Montana man Gary Bateman was injured in a Monday evening single-vehicle accident near Valley City, said Rhonda Saxberg of the North Dakota Highway Patrol.